 I investigated this product primarily on a whim.
-I was working on an article on chafe protection, and a magazine editor had asked about trying coatings, just in passing.
+I was working on an article on chafe protection, and Practical Sailor asked about trying coatings, just in passing.
 After all, what can you expect from a product that looks like nothing more that water-based varnish?
 Obviously boat show advertising hype.
 Someone had also given me a sample of a related product, Spinlock RP25.

 Both sides were cycled across a grindstone for 2000 cycles: Spinlock RP25 on the top and Maxijacket on the bottom.
 A baseline test (no coating) reached the RP 25 wear level in 1000 cycles.

 I was dead wrong.

 Maxijacket.
 The only things that lasted longer were tubular nylon webbing (5x) and Dyneema chafe sleeve (20).

 - 10 times longer than clear vinyl tubing